jmodares/UB-ANC-Emulator/README.md

 ./start_emulator.sh
 ```

-Note that you can not start the mission until you receive these messages from drones:
+Note that you can not start the mission until you receive the following messages from drones, which will appear in the [Vehicle Messages](https://docs.qgroundcontrol.com/en/toolbar/toolbar.html) window in QGroundControl:

 ```
 [XXX] Info: EKF2 IMU0 is using GPS